 The Use of Explicit Health Benefits Packages Increases Support for Universal Health Care for People with High Objective Numeracy

 Healthcare in the United States is a significant burden on the average American.
-The financial strain of medical expenses affects over 71.5% of bankruptcies, the number one contributor in America (Himmelstein 2019).
-61% of all debt in America originates from medical costs, with the average American owing $9,374, and 60% of those un- and underinsured debtors have had to deal with collection agencies (Austin, 2014; Schoen 2005).
-Insurance is likewise not affordable, indicated by a massive 11.1% Americans being uninsured (“Trends in the U.S. Uninsured Population, 2010-2020”, 2021).
+The financial strain of medical expenses affects over 71.5% of bankruptcies and is the number one contributor to bankruptcy in America (Himmelstein 2019).
+61% of all debt in America originates from medical costs, with the average American owing $9,374 (Austin, 2014; Schoen 2005).
+Insurance is likewise not affordable, as indicated by the fact that 11.1% of Americans are uninsured (“Trends in the U.S. Uninsured Population, 2010-2020”, 2021).
 Underinsurance (10% of household income going to health costs) has also surged to 21.3%, resulting in nearly a third of the US population lacking critical health services (Collins 2020).

-Current data also clearly indicates that un- and underinsurance results in worse health outcomes for Americans.
+Current data also clearly indicates that being uninsured or underinsured results in worse health outcomes for Americans.
 In the US, 54% of underinsured, and 59% of uninsured went without necessary medical services (Schoen 2005).
-Unsurprisingly, the un- and underinsured are between 25-40% more likely to die, with over 44,000 deaths per year, rivalling the impact of kidney disease (42,000) in the US (Franks 1993, Wilper 2009).
-Neonates are especially at risk - lack of insurance increases risk of death by 260%, more than being born with congenial malformation (Morriss 2013).
+Unsurprisingly, the uninsured and underinsured are between 25-40% more likely to die, with over 44,000 deaths per year, rivalling the impact of kidney disease (42,000) in the US (Franks 1993, Wilper 2009).
+Neonates are especially at risk, with lack of insurance increasing the risk of death by 260% (note, this is more than being born with congenial malformation) (Morriss 2013).

-Additionally, healthcare outcomes in the US are poor compared to peer countries, even accounting for the very high cost of care.
-In 2016 the US spent 17.8% of GDP on healthcare, with other high-income countries ranging from 9.6% to 12.4%.
+Additionally, healthcare outcomes in the US are poor compared to peer countries, despite very high cost of care in this country.
+In 2016, the US spent 17.8% of GDP on healthcare, with other high-income countries ranging from 9.6% to 12.4%.
 Yet the US has the lowest life expectancy of these countries, 78.8, compared to an average expectancy of 81.7 (Papanicolas 2018).
 US healthcare is ranked as low as 15th out of 25 major industrialized countries, partly due to inflated costs, waste, fraud, and the poorest aggregate utilization of physician visits and hospital days per capita (World Health Report, 2000; Anderson, 2003).

-Universal Health Care (UHC) would directly address US concerns regarding cost of healthcare, lack of complete coverage, and poor outcomes.
+Universal Health Care (UHC) would directly address US concerns regarding cost of healthcare, lack of complete coverage, and poor health outcomes.
 The cost of implementation will likely temporarily spike total healthcare spending, but generally results in reduced cost down the road.
 Taiwan had a 14% increase in health expenditures the year they implemented UHC, however, the annual increases afterwards were 4.1%, less than half the size than they were before implementation of UHC, 8.3% (Hsiao 2016).
 Functionally, a monopsony for purchase of healthcare goods and technologies (such as pharmaceuticals) leads to reduction of aggregate costs (Hussey 2003).
 Coverage also improves significantly with the introduction of UHC.
 Several countries with sub 60% coverage surged to 99% within a year of implementation of UHC (Hsiao 2016, Panpiemras et al. (2011).
 Increased coverage results in lower mortality and better overall health in the population (Galvani et al. 2017).

-Universal health care would likely benefit America if implemented.
-However, there is a significant lack of support for universal health care.
-Thus, improving likelihood of implementation by improving support for UHC is valuable.
+While there are clear benefits to implementing UHC in the US, there is a not strong support for UHC within the general population.
+Thus, increasing the likelihood of implementation by improving support for UHC is valuable.
 The goal of this project is to test whether presenting information differently on UHC can influence support towards UHC.

 Inadequacies with our current system